cecmahumane/reddit-client/README.md

 ### Continued development

-In the future I would like to do more work integrating CSS grid into my projects as I am much more comfortable using flexbox than grid.
+In the future I would like to do more work integrating CSS grid into my projects as I am, so far, much more comfortable using flexbox than grid.

-If I learned how to use the official Reddit Api I would like to add subreddit Icons as well as a functioning search bar.
-I chose to not implement the search bar in the reddit clones current state due to it having limited functionality.
+If I learned how to use the official Reddit API I would like to add subreddit icons as well as a functioning search bar.
+I chose to not implement the search bar in the reddit clone's current state due to it having limited functionality.

 ### Useful resources